cpen333/cpen333.github.io/_labs/cplusplus.md

    virtual void drive(double dt);
    ```
    This will allow children of the `Car` class to override `drive(...)`, using *polymorphism*.
 3. Create a fourth car type, `Herbie`, that overrides the `drive(...)` function.
-Herbie doesn't follow the laws of physics, so you can let it do whatever you like.
+Herbie doesn't follow the laws of physics, so you can let it do whatever you like (e.g. ignore air resistance, or random velocities, etc...).
 For Herbie to access some of the member variables in `Car` directly, you will need to change their access to **protected**:
    ```cpp
    class Car {
      protected: